ajvsol/public-notes/Currently_studying.md

 							  ```
 					- ## {{youtube-timestamp 3532}} Sorting
 						- e.g. sort the numbers into ascending order (initially `72541603`)
+						- Short description of sorting algos examined:
+							- Selection sort iterates through the unsorted portions of a list, selecting the smallest element each time and moving it to its correct location.
+							- Bubble sort compares pairs of adjacent values one at a time and swaps them if they are in the incorrect order.
+This continues until the list is sorted.
+							- Merge sort recursively divides the list into two repeatedly and then merges the smaller lists back into a larger one in the correct order.
 						- ### {{youtube-timestamp 3776}} Selection Sort
 							- {{youtube-timestamp 3808}} Analyses the entire list to find the smallest number, then swaps that number with the number at position `0`
 							- {{youtube-timestamp 3992}} Pseudocode version: